MiikoSokka/qpcrScripts/README.md

 # qpcrScripts

-These are little scripts to help quickly process qpcr data obtained with ABI qPCR cycler.
+These are little scripts to help quickly process qpcr data obtained with ABI qPCR cycler (for my own use).